 Studies have shown that children, including babies and infants from the ages of 6 months to 4 years, benefit from the daycare environment, including its quality instruction, structure and social lessons.
 There are many benefits that daycare provides to your little ones, but we’ve compiled a list of the top seven.

 Regular Schedule and Activities

 Daycares follow a consistent schedule every day, even for the youngest children.
-There are structured times for eating, playing and napping make up part of the daily routine here.
+Structured times for eating, playing and napping make up part of the daily routine here.
 For the slightly older kids, fun activities like songs and storytelling help stimulate intellectual growth and development.
 The structured day ensures that once you pick your kid up from daycare, their behavior isn’t all over the place.
 This is because their whole day has followed a structured and organized schedule.

 Children participating in a daycare program are exposed to a structured curriculum that follows guidelines set forth by the state and helps improve their academic development.
 The National Institute of Childhood Health And Human Development found that children placed in daycare had better language and cognitive development during the first four-and-a-half years of life.
 And a 2016 study found that by age 5, children who attended formal childcare programs had substantially stronger reading and math skills relative to similar children who attended informal, home-based childcare settings.